 Eau Gallie Arts District – Call for mural artists!

 I heard about the “EGAD” call for mural artists from the Brevard Cultural Alliance.
 I have been working with them for years.
 When I worked at Devereux, they helped us organize and fund the annual “Faces Without Names” Devereux student art show.
-I have done several grant projects with them, including an open door mural project with volunteer teens at Melbourne square mall, mural project with advanced students at Gardendale Charter School in Merritt Island, and a mural project with Palm Bay Police Athletic league in Palm Bay.
-I also did the Black History Mural in the Booker T Washington Neighborhood for the Brevard neighborhood Development Coalition and the Melbourne Housing Authority, along with two cold pour bronze busts of Booker T. Washington (featured here).
+I have done several grant projects with them, including an open door mural project with volunteer teens at Melbourne square mall, a mural project with the advanced students at Gardendale Charter School in Merritt Island, and a mural project with Palm Bay Police Athletic league in Palm Bay.
+I also did the Black History Mural in the Booker T Washington Neighborhood for the Brevard Neighborhood Development Coalition and the Melbourne Housing Authority, along with two cold pour bronze busts of Booker T. Washington (featured here).

 I first came to the area in 1967 when my Dad was doing some sort of flying and survival training to prepare for his upcoming tour in Viet Nam.
 I loved the hardscrabble beach habitat, surfing and world class fishing here.
 I hated to leave.
 I swore that, one day, I would come back.